Short poems are probably one of the best things you can add to your life right now.

 It all depends on the reader’s taste.
 Some may like the depth that just a few words can get across, while others might think the poem is too small.

-I really hope you enjoyed these very readable and beautiful short poems!
+I really hope you enjoyed these very readable and beautiful short poetic works!

 There are so many ways you and I can better ourselves and level up.
 And I feel that reading some short poetry is a good way of doing just that.

-PS – What’s your favorite short poem?
+PS – What’s your favorite brief poem?
 I wanna know!